 3. Obtaining a Search Authorization/Conducting an Authorized Search a.
 Prior to requesting a command authorized search, MPs/police officers must have probable cause.
 If time permits, sworn statements should be obtained from witnesses providing information to establish probable cause.
 The MP/police officer must then complete the Affidavit for Search Authorization, OPNAV 5580/10.
 This form must be signed under oath.
-CID criminal investigators may obtain and swear to search warrants for locations outside the installation through NCIS and/or a local police/sheriff agency.
 See Reports and Forms Preparation Guide for the Navy Security Force for detailed information on completing forms.